Pastoral epistles

-The pastoral epistles are a group of three books of the canonical New Testament: the First Epistle to Timothy (1 Timothy), the Second Epistle to Timothy (2 Timothy), and the Epistle to Titus.
-They are presented as letters from Paul the Apostle to Timothy and to Titus.
-However, many scholars believe they were written after Paul's death.
-They are generally discussed as a group and are given the title pastoral because they are addressed to individuals with pastoral oversight of churches and discuss issues of Christian living, doctrine and leadership.
-The term "pastorals" was popularized in 1703 by D. N. Berdot and in 1726 by Paul Anton.
-Alternate nomenclature for the cluster of three letters has been proposed: "Corpus Pastorale," meant to highlight the intentional forgery of the letters as a three-part corpus, and "Letters to Timothy and Titus," meant to emphasize the individuality of the letters.
+The pastoral epistles consist of three epistles from the canonical New Testament: the First Epistle to Timothy (1 Timothy), the Second Epistle to Timothy (2 Timothy), and the Epistle to Titus.
+They are presented as letters from Paul the Apostle to Timothy and to Titus, but many scholars believe that they were written after the death of Paul.

+These three epistles are generally addressed as one group, their title "pastoral" having been popularized in 1703 by D. N. Berdot and in 1726 by Paul Anton, though alternative nomenclature for the three has been proposed: "Corpus Pastorale", intended to highlight that they comprise a three-part corpus of forged letters, and "Letters to Timothy and Titus", emphasizing the individuality of the letters and their intended recipients.

 1 Timothy

-1 Timothy consists mainly of counsels to Timothy regarding the forms of worship and organization of the church, and the responsibilities resting on its several members, including epískopoi (ἐπίσκοποι, traditionally translated as bishops) and diákonoi (διάκονοι); and secondly of exhortation to faithfulness in maintaining the truth amid surrounding errors (4:1ff), presented as a prophecy of erring teachers to come.
-The epistle's "irregular character, abrupt connexions and loose transitions" (Moffatt 1911), have led critics to discern later interpolations, such as the epistle-concluding 6:20–21, read as a reference to Marcion of Sinope, and lines that appear to be marginal glosses that have been copied into the body of the text.
+1 Timothy consists mainly of counsels to Timothy regarding the forms of worship and organization of the church and the responsibilities resting on its several members, including bishops (ἐπίσκοποι) and deacons (διάκονοι); and secondarily of exhortation to faithfulness in maintaining the truth amid surrounding errors (1 Tim.
+4:1), presented as a prophecy of people renouncing the faith in the future.

+The epistle's "irregular character, abrupt connexions and loose transitions" (Moffatt 1911) have led critics to discern later interpolations, such as the epistle's conclusion (1 Tim.
+6:20-21, thought to be a reference to Marcion of Sinope), and lines that seem to be marginal glosses that were written into the body of the text by later scribes (including "the Son of God" found in some translations of Mark 1:1, such as the New English Translation).

 2 Timothy

-The author (who identifies himself as Paul the Apostle) entreats Timothy to come to him before winter, and to bring Mark with him (cf. Phil.
-2:22).
-He was anticipating that "the time of his departure was at hand" (4:6), and he exhorts his "son Timothy" to all diligence and steadfastness in the face of false teachings, with advice about combating them with reference to the teachings of the past, and to patience under persecution (1:6–15), and to a faithful discharge of all the duties of his office (4:1–5), with all the solemnity of one who was about to appear before the Judge of the living and the dead.
+The author, identifying themselves as Paul the Apostle, urges Timothy to visit him before winter and to bring Mark with him (see also, Phil.
+2:22), anticipating that "the time of my departure has come" (2 Tim.
+4:6).
+He exhorts Timothy to all diligence and steadfastness in the face of false teachings, including advice on combating them with reference to the teachings of the past, and to patience under persecution (2 Tim.
+1:6-15), and to a faithful discharge of all the duties of his office (2 Tim.
+4:1-5), with all the solemnity of someone who will soon appear before the judge of the living and the dead.

 Titus

-This short letter is addressed to Titus, a Christian worker in Crete, and is traditionally divided into three chapters.
-It includes advice on the character and conduct required of Church leaders (chapter 1), a structure and hierarchy for Christian teaching within the church (chapter 2), and the kind of godly conduct and moral action required of Christians in response to God's grace and gift of the Holy Spirit (chapter 3).
-It includes the line quoted by the author from a Cretan source: "Cretans are always liars, wicked beasts, and lazy gluttons".
+This short letter is traditionally divided into three chapters addressed to Titus, a Christian worker in Crete, concerning advice on the character and conduct required of Church leaders (Tit.
+1), a structure and hierarchy for Christian teaching within the church (Tit.
+2), and the kind of godly conduct and moral action required of Christians in response to God's grace and gift of the Holy Spirit (Tit.
+3).

+This epistle includes a curious quotation, supposedly from a Cretan source: "Cretans are always liars, vicious brutes, lazy gluttons" (Tit.
+1:12).